Last Updated on June 15, 2023 by Paul Guzman

 Choose plants that produce high yields

 Below is a list of plants that produce high yields.
-There are many more but this list is a good start and will do well in the American Southwest States.
+Additionally, there are many more but this list is a good start and will do well in and around the American Southwest.

 - Tomatoes